 1 1/2 to 2 pounds rinsed shrimp heads and/or shells, or crawfish heads and/or shells or crab shells (2 1/2 to 3 quarts), or rinsed fish carcasses (heads and gills removed), or any combination of these.
 (You can also substitute oyster liquor for all or part of seafood stock called for in a recipe.)

-Always start with cold water - enough to cover the other stock ingredients.
-Place all ingredient in a stock pot or a large saucepan.
+Always start with cold water – enough to cover the other stock ingredients.
+Place all ingredients in a stockpot or a large saucepan.
 Bring to a boil over high heat, then gently simmer at least 4 hours, preferably 8 (unless directed otherwise in a recipe), replenishing the water as needed to keep about 1 quart of liquid in the pan.
 The pot may be uncovered or set a lid on it askew.
-Strain, cool and refrigerate until ready to use.
+Strain, cool, and refrigerate until ready to use.

 Note: Remember that if you are short on time, using a stock simmered for 20 to 30 minutes is far better than using just water in any recipe.